lepperm/Learning-Log/_posts/journal/2022/02/2022-02-18-regex-review.md

 Regex, or regular expressions, are a way of expressing a search pattern.
 The content of a regex describes a string or set of strings that should match the pattern.
 This is particularly useful in operations like filtering, input validation, and extracting important information from text.

-Over the next few sections, I will explain the meaning behind each regex symbol, and provide some examples as we go.
+Over the next few sections, I will explain the meaning behind each regex command, and provide some examples as we go.

 ### Framing